-If you notice raw skin, sores, or pain caused by friction from your brace, your brace may need to be adjusted.
-Straps also will wear over time and need to be replaced, which can be done quickly by your orthotist.
-If you have any questions or concerns, feel free to call your physician or your orthotist.
+If you notice raw skin, sores, or pain caused by friction from the brace, you may need to adjust it.
+The straps will also wear out over time and need to be replaced, which your orthopedist can do quickly.
+If you have any questions or concerns, don't hesitate to call your doctor or orthopedist.

-Should you or your child be diagnosed with scoliosis, a doctor may prescribe a custom-made brace to slow the progression of the spinal curvature.
+If you or your child is diagnosed with scoliosis, a doctor may prescribe a custom-made brace to slow the progression of spinal curvature.

-Here at Kickstart, our certified orthotist/prosthetist will work with you and your doctor to develop and carry out a treatment plan, providing a specially-made brace just for you.
+Here at Kickstart, our certified orthotist/prosthetist will work with you and your doctor to develop and carry out a treatment plan, providing a specially designed orthotic device for you.

-If you would like to schedule an appointment or a consultation at Kickstart, please call (510) 996-4200 or fill out our Request More Information page.
+If you would like to schedule an appointment or consultation at Kickstart, please call (510) 996-4200 or complete our Request More Information page.